Downtown Walnut Creek — Updated June 2026

-Why the Chefs Behind Downtown Walnut Creek's New Restaurants Chose Here Over San Francisco
+Why Serious Chefs Are Choosing Walnut Creek Over San Francisco

 The easy version of this story writes itself: downtown Walnut Creek is getting a bunch of new restaurants.
 You’ve probably read it already.
 What that version misses is the more interesting question — who is actually opening these places, what did they build before, and why are they choosing this particular downtown right now?